 The returning of solemnly decorated cattle, horses, goats and sheep from one of the most beautiful alpine meadows in Europe to the stables in the valley is always a reason for celebrations in Kastelruth and on the Seiser Alm.

 In South Tyrol, the grazing animals traditionally spend the summer on the verdant alpine meadows in the mountains.
-When autumn slowly approaches and when it begins to snow on the mountains, the cows, sheep, goats and horses are brought back from their summer vacation on the pasture.
+When autumn slowly approaches and when it begins to snow on the mountains, the cows, sheep, goats and horses are brought back from their summer holiday on the pasture.
 In former times, this day was a big event for the mountain farmers.

 Still today, the so-called transhumance is celebrated with a big feast in many localities in South Tyrol.
-Also on the Seiser Alm, the animals are magnificently decorated and accompanied on their way to the town.
+Also, on the Seiser Alm, the animals are magnificently decorated and accompanied on their way to the town.
 The transhumance from the Seiser Alm traditionally takes place on the Saturday before the harvest festival.

 From Compatsch to Kastelruth